Gnomiro/ledps/README.md

 [00:44] Oeller: Thanks.
 So it probably provides only a marginal damage increase even if it procs on every hit (no chance specified).
 Wording could be improved.
 I will make a suggestion.
 [00:46] Mike W: Every application of poison reduces the target's poison resistance.
 So it does have a multiplicative damage increase with your other poison applications.
 [00:47] Oeller: Yes.
 But it has inherent duration reduction of 0.35; considering DR  of penetration for a lot of stacks it is probably not the best.
 Poison/ailment Duration could provide a better scaling

+EQ and Aftershock
+[16:31] Oeller: What are the damage effectiveness and attributes for Earthquake Aftershock?
+300% like the initial hit?
+The skilltree does nowhere provide the skill when pressing alt.
+Already opened a bugreport.
+[17:09] Mike W: The initial hit is 350%
+The aftershocks are 100%
+Strength and Attunement Damage 4%

+[22:14] Trasochi: Yeah the ticks don't deal a constant amount of damage.
+So for example, if ticks happened every 1 second and an ailment lasted 2.5 seconds and dealt a total of 10 damage, it would deal 4 damage with the first tick, 4 damage with the second tick, and 2 damage immediately when it expired.
+If you increase the duration by 10%, so that it lasts 2.75 seconds and deals a total of 11 damage it would deal 3 damage immediately when it expires.